Statistical Advantage of Softmax Attention: Insights from Single-Location Regression: Details on the numerics

 In Fig. \ref{fig:att_rOpt} the regularizations $r_k$ and $r_v$ are tuned by grid search to minimize the test error, over $\{0.3,1,3,10\}^2$ for the linear attention and $\{0.03,0.1,0.3,1\}^2$ for the softmax.
 These values were determined according to Fig.~\ref{fig:att}.

-For most of the parameters of the data model we explored the training converges to the global minimum of the training loss eq.~\eqref{eq:perte}, in the sense that the training loss of trained attention is equal to the training loss predicted by our asymptotic characterization.
+For most of the parameters of the data model we explored the training converges to the global minimum of the training loss eq.~\eqref{eq:perte}, in the sense that the test risk of trained attention is equal to the test risk predicted by our asymptotic characterization.

 In a few cases, in particular at low signal and low regularization, the training does not converge towards the global minimum of the loss, which results in a discrepancy between the simulated performances and the predicted ones.
 In these cases we train the attention starting from an informed initialization $v=v^*$ and $k=k^*$.
 Note that this initialization does not necessary correspond to a minimum of the loss.
 The performances of the trained attention then better matches our predictions, as depicted in Fig.~\ref{fig:att} for the softmax on the max-SLR.
 We checked that the achieved training loss is well smaller than the one starting from a random initialization.